 Theresa Paulsen intends to:

 Work with her students to share their NITARP experience with the entire student body, staff, and community in Mellen.
-They will be able to reach people throughout the community through our elementary science shows, and family science night.
+They will be able to reach people throughout the community through their elementary science shows and family science night.

-Lead workshops for educators at the regional and state level including a regional teacher in-service and the annual conventions for the Wisconsin Society of Science Teachers (WSST).
+Lead workshops for educators at the regional and state level including a regional teacher in-service and the annual convention for the Wisconsin Society of Science Teachers (WSST).

 Prepare an article about the experience for the local newspapers, the school web page, and the WSST newsletter.